Werewolf: Middle Ages

-The Scandinavian traditions of this period may have spread to Kievan Rus', giving rise to the Slavic "werewolf" tales.
-The 11th-century Belarusian Prince Vseslav of Polotsk was considered to have been a werewolf, capable of moving at superhuman speeds, as recounted in The Tale of Igor's Campaign:
+The Scandinavian story traditions of the Viking Age may have spread to Kievan Rus', giving rise to the Slavic werewolf tales.
+The 11th-century Belarusian prince Vseslav of Polotsk was recounted in The Tale of Igor's Campaign to have been a werewolf capable of moving at superhuman speeds:

-Vseslav the prince judged men; as prince, he ruled towns; but at night he prowled in the guise of a wolf.
-From Kiev, prowling, he reached, before the cocks crew, Tmutorokan.
-The path of Great Sun, as a wolf, prowling, he crossed.
-For him in Polotsk they rang for matins early at St. Sophia the bells; but he heard the ringing in Kiev.

-The situation as described during the medieval period gives rise to the dual form of werewolf folklore in Early Modern Europe.
-On one hand the "Germanic" werewolf, which becomes associated with the witchcraft panic, and on the other hand the "Slavic" werewolf or vlkolak, which becomes associated with the concept of the revenant or "vampire".
-The "eastern" werewolf-vampire is found in the folklore of Central and Eastern Europe, including Hungary, Romania and the Balkans, while the "western" werewolf-sorcerer is found in France, German-speaking Europe and in the Baltic.
+The mythology described during the Middle Ages gave rise to two forms of werewolf folklore in early modern Europe.
+In one form, the Germanic werewolf became associated with European witchcraft; in the other, the Slavic werewolf (vьlkolakъ) became associated with the revenant or vampire.
+The Eastern werewolf-vampire is found in the folklore of Central and Eastern Europe, including Hungary, Romania, and the Balkans, while the Western werewolf-sorcerer is found in France, German-speaking Europe, and the Baltics.

-Being a werewolf was a common accusation in witch trials throughout their history, and it featured even in the Valais witch trials, one of the earliest such trials altogether, in the first half of the 15th century.
-Likewise, in the Vaud (Switzerland), child-eating werewolves were reported as early as 1448.
+Being a werewolf was a common accusation in witch trials.
+It featured in the Valais witch trials, one of the earliest such trials, in the first half of the 15th century.

 In 1539, Martin Luther used the form beerwolf to describe a hypothetical ruler worse than a tyrant who must be resisted.

+In Historia de Gentibus Septentrionalibus (1555), Olaus Magnus describes (Book 18, Chapter 45) an annual assembly of werewolves near the Lithuania–Courland border.
+The participants, including Lithuanian nobility and werewolves from the surrounding areas, gather to test their strength by attempting to jump over a castle wall's ruins.
+Those who succeed are regarded as strong, while weaker participants are punished with whippings.